Andrea-Oliveri/Find-People-In-Photos/README.md

+OBJECTIVE:
+- Either search person by examples
+OR
+- Group faces and extract those for a specific person

 The aim of this package is to provide a pipeline to find and copy in a separate folders all images (and optionally videos) containing a specific person from a large dataset.

 The pipeline which is implemented by this package is as follows: